• Japan is no longer 8000 miles away.

 Contents: Must be related to Japan or Japanese culture, performed in Japanese, and appropriate for screening in the school environment: No violence or inappropriate language and acting.

-Requirements: Must submit a 30-second demo video of the performance for application and record your performance to be played on the event day.
+Requirements: Must submit a 30-second demo video of the performance for application.

-Submission format: Upload the demo video on YouTube and fill out this application form.
+Submission format: Upload the demo video on YouTube.

 Both Hand Written and Digital Entries